operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 ```

-Step 3 : Access MariaDB Database.
+**Step 3 : Access MariaDB Database.**

-- Connect to MariaDB Server pod.
+- Connect to the MariaDB Server pod.

- - Copy below command to the terminal,add the podname of MariaDB Server Instance.
+ - Copy the command below to the terminal, and add the podname of MariaDB Server Instance.

 ```copycommand
  kubectl exec -it <podname> bash -n my-mariadb-operator-app